wrossmorrow/machtests/README.md

 # Installing yentests

+## The "Production" Install

+Right now, the `yentests` are installed at `/ifs/yentools/yentests`.
+This is a temporarily functional but ultimately terrible place for them to be installed.
+Part of the desired test suite tests the _very availability and functionality_ of `IFS`, and thus the test suites _cannot themselves be installed in_ `IFS`.

+The "right" place to install them would be locally on any given machine, such as in `/etc/yentests` on every `yen`.
+Then the `yentests` can run, store, and report data regardless of the availability or functionality of `IFS`.
+Moreover, the tests can report on that availability and/or functionality.

 ## Getting the Code

-First, clone the repo from Bitbucket, as usual. **Note:** the repo is already cloned and tracked on `IFS` at `/ifs/yentools/yentests`.
+Should you want the code, clone the repo from Bitbucket, as usual. **Note:** the repo is already cloned and tracked on `IFS` at `/ifs/yentools/yentests`.

 If you want to play with the repo outside of the normal location, say in your home folder, you can do